duplode/duplode.github.io/src/posts/_distributive.md

   :: (Distributive g, Functor f) => (f a -> b) -> f (g a) -> g b
 ```

-One way to picture `cotraverse` is as generalised, arbitrary arity,
-zipping for distributive functors:
+One way to picture `cotraverse` is as a kind of zipping for distributive
+structures, with the `f a -> b` function combining `a` values drawn from
+matching positions:

 ``` haskell
 powers :: [Duo Integer]